 On February 4, 2004, the Company entered into a Placement Agency Agreement with Leerink Swann & Company in connection with a registered direct offering of 3,571,667 shares of its common stock at an offering price of \$6.00 per share.
-The common stock was issued pursuant to a prospectus supplement filed with the Securities and Exchange Commission pursuant to Rule 424(b)(2) of the Securities Act of 1933, as amended, the Securities Act, in connection with a shelf takedown from the Company's registration statement on Form S-3 (333-111226), filed on December 16, 2003 and which became effective on January 5, 2004.
+The common stock was issued pursuant to a prospectus supplement filed with the Securities and Exchange Commission pursuant to Rule 424(b)(2) of the Securities Act in connection with a shelf takedown from the Company's registration statement on Form S-3 (333-111226), filed on December 16, 2003 and which became effective on January 5, 2004.

 On February 17, 2004, the Company entered into a Stock Purchase Agreement with Caduceus Private Investments II, LP, Caduceus Private Investments II (QP), LP and UBS Juniper Crossover Fund, L.L.C.
-As part of this agreement, the Company has granted these investors the right to appoint a member to its board of directors effective as of the closing of the offering.
-On February 18, 2004, the Company announced it had completed a \$21.4 million registered direct offering of 3,571,667 shares of its common stock to a group of institutional investors.
+As part of this agreement, the Company granted these investors the right to appoint a member to its board of directors effective as of the closing of the offering.
+On February 18, 2004, the Company completed a \$21.4 million registered direct offering of 3,571,667 shares of its common stock to a group of institutional investors.

-In June 2002, the Board of Directors adopted a stockholder rights plan and, pursuant thereto, issued preferred stock purchase rights ("Rights") to the holders of our common stock.
+In June 2002, the Board of Directors adopted a stockholder rights plan and, pursuant thereto, issued preferred stock purchase rights ("Rights") to the holders of the Company's common stock.
 The Rights have certain anti-takeover effects.
-If triggered, the Rights would cause substantial dilution to a person or group of persons who acquires more than 15% (19.9% for William W. Featheringill, a Director who owned approximately 13% at December 31, 2004, but owned more than 15% at the time the Rights were put in place) of the Company's common stock on terms not approved by the Board of Directors.
+If triggered, the Rights would cause substantial dilution to a person or group of persons who acquires more than 15% (19.9% for William W. Featheringill, a Director who owned approximately 9.95% at December 31, 2005, but owned more than 15% at the time the Rights were put in place) of the Company's common stock on terms not approved by the Board of Directors.
 The rights are not exercisable until the distribution date, as defined in the Rights Agreement by and between the Company and American Stock Transfer & Trust Company, as Rights Agent.
 The Rights will expire at the close of business on June 24, 2012, unless that final expiration date is extended or unless the rights are earlier redeemed or exchanged by the Company.

 Each Right entitles the registered holder to purchase from the Company one one-thousandth of a share of Series B Junior Participating Preferred Stock ("Series B"), par value \$0.001 per share, at a purchase price of \$26.00, subject to adjustment.
 Shares of Series B purchasable upon exercise of the Rights will not be redeemable.
 Each share of Series B will be entitled to a dividend of 1,000 times the dividend declared per share of common stock.
 In the event of liquidation, each share of Series B will be entitled to a payment of 1,000 times the payment made per share of common stock.
 Each share of Series B will have 1,000 votes, voting together with the common stock.
 Finally, in the event of any merger, consolidation, or other transaction in which shares of common stock are exchanged, each share of Series B will be entitled to receive 1,000 times the amount received per share of common stock.
+Effective in December 2005, we increased the authorized shares available under these rights to 45,000 to match the authorized common shares of 45,000,000.